 Wondering where to live in Singapore?
 We give you the rundown on the city's hip neighbourhoods.

-Singapore is a melting pot of diverse cultures, which means you can always expect something different in every neighbourhood.
+Singapore is a melting pot of diverse cultures, which means you can expect something different in every neighbourhood.
 Whether you’re looking for a new place or planning to start a new life in our cosmopolitan city, this neighbourhood guide has a good mix of trendy hotspots and charming heartlands.
-Read on to find out where to live in Singapore as we bring you the island’s coolest ‘hoods.
+Read on to find out where to live in Singapore as we bring you the island’s coolest neighbourhoods.

-Best neighbourhoods to live in Singapore
+Best neighbourhoods to stay in Singapore

-1. Thomson
+1. Orchard

 If you want to be in the thick of things, Orchard is where it’s at.
 The shopping stretch is home to a multitude of malls, cinemas, restaurants and bars at your disposal.
 Plus, you’re mere minutes from the CBD, thanks to three MRT stations in the area: Orchard, Somerset and Dhoby Ghaut.
 While it might look like all concrete and no greenery, nearby places like Singapore Botanic Gardens and Emerald Hill offer the perfect respite from all that retail buzz.